Q&A about the Max Weber Program

 The Max Weber Program supports talented students in Bavaria.
 We have put together the most frequently asked questions and answers about the program.

-All information about the Max Weber Program
+General information on application and funding in the Max Weber Program

 Display All